h20170159/Course-Project/README.md

 3. Firmware
    This contains firwareside code
    Firware side code is the code which implements actual functionality of adc ,all adc related functioning done in this code.

-   How to build this
+   How to build this ?

    install avrdude

-    clone the complete repository.
+    clone the complete repository

     $ cd Course-project/firmware

     $ make all

     $ avrdude -c usbasp -p m8 -U flash:w:main.hex

     $ cd Course-project/Driver

     $ make                      this will generate executable file

     $ sudo insmod driver.ko     it will insert the module

     $ sudo rmmod driver.ko      it will remove the module